guillermo-carrasco/guillermo-carrasco.github.com/_drafts/2018-05-28-neural-networks-no-math.md

 ### Making predictions

 Once the network is trained, in order to make a prediction we only need to perform a _forward pass_ and get the result from the output layer.
-I the result is a continuous value, like the one our example (remember, house prices), the output as it is is what we want.
-If instead we're on a classification problem, then what we get in the probability of the input sample to belong to the positive class.
-Thus we need a threshold function to determine if we classify it as class A or B. A usual threashold is `0.5`, though it depends on the problem in hand.
+If the result is a continuous value, like the one in our example (remember, house prices), the output is already what we want.
+If instead we're on a classification problem (for example disease prediction), then the output of the network is not _exactly_ what we want.
+The output in this case will be the probability of the input sample to belong to the positive class.
+This is a number between 0 and 1.
+Thus we need a threshold function to determine if we classify it as positive or not.
+A usual threshold is `0.5`, though it depends on the problem in hand:

+* If output >= 0.5 then we classify as diseased
+* If output < 0.5 then we classify as not diseased

 ### Final notes
 The number of hidden layers, units per hidden layer, learning rate and many other choices are **hyperparameters** of a Neural Network.
-To find the best hyperparameters for your problem, you must investigate by modifying them and training your network, until you get results you're happy with.
-Unfortunately there are no rules for how to initially define those parameters initially, other than intuition and experience.
+To find the best hyperparameter values for your problem, you must investigate by modifying them and training your network until you get results you're happy with.
+Unfortunately there are no rules for how to initially define those parameters other than intuition and experience.
 It is for all these reasons that training a Neural Network is computationally hard.

-I hope this post wa suseful and you have a slightly clearer idea of what a Neural Network really does.
-If you're interested in knowing more technical details, let me know in the comments and I may write a complete, step by step implementation with explanations :smile:, share!
+I hope this post was useful and you have a slightly clearer idea of what a Neural Network really does.
+If you are interested in knowing more technical details, let me know in the comments and I may write a complete, step by step implementation with explanations :smile:, share!